ltolias/MoxBox/readme.md

 - Dual mode wifi AP+STA to install pwa and provision wifi
 - mDNS discovery for connecting to all your moxboxes
 - Service worker caching of all assets and data in browser.
-- Activity monitor for device stats and task timings
+- Logging activity monitor for cpu and memory pressure

 <br/>